great-expectations/great_expectations/docs/tutorials/validate_data.rst

 An instance of ``action_list_operator`` operator is configured in the default ``great_expectations.yml`` configuration file.
 ActionListValidationOperator validates each batch in the list that is passed as `assets_to_validate` argument to its `run` method against the expectation suite included within that batch and then invokes a list of configured actions on every validation result.

-Below is the operator's configuration:
+Below is the operator's configuration snippet in the ``great_expectations.yml`` file:

 .. code-block:: bash